← Back to all articles

 Captures occur when the last seed lands in a front-row pit opposite an occupied opponent's front-row pit.
 The captured seeds are removed from play.

-Why Bao is harder than other mancala games
+Why Bao feels different from other mancala games

 Cultural significance